markfussell/markfussell.github.com/source/_posts/2013-01-13-git-about-everything-annex.markdown

 Now you should have a normal file and can view a picture of Nob Hill.

 Note that `git status` will now show a change.
-The approach here is not to conflate annexing within git (e.g. being part of smudge), but to create something that when combined with normal git makes git even more useful.
+The approach here is not to hide or conflate annexing within git (e.g. being part of smudge), but to create something that when combined with normal git makes git even more useful.